donheshanthaka/sockets-client-server-application-in-c/README.md

 Instruction:

-* Make sure to change the IP variable inside the client code to your IPV4 address.
+* Make sure to change the IP variable inside the client code to server IPV4 address.
 eg: unsigned long IP = "192.165.1.101";

 * Run the server side code first and then client to initialize the connection.